The Information Dynamics of Generative Diffusion: Discussion and Conclusions

-This paper has presented a unified framework that connects the dynamics, information theory, and statistical physics of generative diffusion.
-We have shown that the generative process is governed by the conditional entropy rate, which is directly tied to the expected divergence of the score function's vector field.
-This divergence drives the branching of generative trajectories, which we characterize as symmetry-breaking phase transitions.
-By analyzing the fixed-points of the score function and their stability, we demonstrate that the model's sequential decisions during generation are formalized as noise-induced bifurcations, mapping directly onto mean-field models like the Curie-Weiss magnet.
+This paper has presented a unified framework that connects the dynamics, information theory, and~statistical physics of generative diffusion.
+We have shown that the generative process is governed by the conditional entropy rate, which is directly tied to the expected divergence of the score function’s vector field and, equivalently, to~the expected squared norm of the score.
+This quantity captures how uncertainty about the clean sample is resolved during denoising and reveals when the score is suppressed, allowing noise to drive the dynamics.
+In~this view, the~branching of generative trajectories arises from noise-induced symmetry-breaking transitions that occur when multiple datapoints remain compatible with the noisy state, and~the model is forced to commit to a specific~outcome.